kontan/masync/readme.md

     }

-Don't confuse, `wait1000` is Async task but `wait1000(s, f)` is *not*.
+Don't confuse, `wait1second` is Async task but `wait1second(s, f)` is *not*.
 Async task is a *function*.

-`wait1000` have two parameters, `succ` and `fail`.
-An asynchronous functions will call those parameter functions when their asynchronous task is over or failed. `wait1000` also calls it when it finish it's own task.
+`wait1second` have two parameters, `succ` and `fail`.
+An asynchronous functions will call those parameter functions when their asynchronous task is over or failed. `wait1second` also calls it when it finish it's own task.
 This task always success, but when your task fail, it must call `fail` function.
 You can always begin the task with calling the function with two parameters, `succ` and `fail`.
 Now you have no interest to the result of the task so you have to pass empty functions as parameters:

-    wait1000(function(result){}, function(){});
+    wait1second(function(result){}, function(){});

 Execute it.
 You will got a message "Hello, world!" from your first asynchronous task in your console.
 It's all about the asynchronous framework of masync.
 You can combine those your own task with other tasks by masync functions.
+For example,

+    masync.run(wait1second);

+This code is valid.
+If you run the script, you will get "Hello, world!" a seconds later in your console.

 ## Design Concept